Spearheading Precision Education: Improving Communication in Medical Training

 When should I see a doctor for my cough?

-If you are experiencing any shortness of breath, tightness in your chest, persistent fever, or if your cough has gone on for more than three weeks or is causing chest pain, you should see a doctor.
+If you are experiencing any shortness of breath, tightness in your chest, persistent fever, cough up blood, or if your cough has gone on for more than three weeks or is causing chest pain, you should see a doctor.
 Most coughs are caused by viruses, which antibiotics don’t treat, but your doctor may prescribe an antibiotic if your cough is more likely bacterial.
 If your cough is interfering with sleep or your ability to function, there are certain medications that are effective, regardless of the cause of your cough.
+If you are immunocompromised, make sure to consult with your doctor.

 What cough medications might the doctor prescribe?